Madeline-Ong/Madeline-Ong.github.io/Guided Learning Project/Research/Introduction to Encryption and Ciphers.md

 #### Polybios Square Cipher
 It is named after the ancient Greek historian Polybios.
 Since the Greek alphabet has 25 letters, the 5x5 square was used, where the alphabet was written in a grid format.
-When using English letters, I and J are given 1 space as Greek does not have a equivalent for J.
+When using English letters, I and J are typically combined and given 1 space.

 <a name="polyalphabetic"></a>
 ### Polyalphabetic Ciphers